How to Choose the Right Nib

 In addition to the fluid, he suggests sending along your SDS documents.
 “We’ll give that to our engineers and they’ll be able to tell me, ‘Yeah [this chemical] will cause a problem,’” he said.

 Forschler also highly recommends that you ask your supplier for their nibs so you can test them yourself.

 For those who already have a product on the market and are starting to experience problems, Forschler said to find out whether that product’s fluid has been changed.
 He recalled a customer who suddenly had issues with swelling nibs.
 It was found that the customer slightly shifted the chemical ratio in the original fluid just enough to cause the change.

 Making a Choice

 Coarse.
 Fine.
 High-flow.
 Low-flow.
 Chisel point.
 Taper-down point.
-You have to make choice on how you want that nib dispense your fluid - exact and pin-point accurate or free-flowing and broad to cover sizable areas.
+You have to make a choice on how you want that nib to dispense your fluid - exact and pin-point accurate or free-flowing and broad to cover sizable areas.